14 3/8 As A Decimal

 2. Next, we focus on the fraction 3/8.
 We set up the long division problem: 3 ÷ 8.

-3. We add a decimal point and zeros to the dividend (3) to facilitate the division.
+3. We add a decimal point and zeros to the dividend (3) to make easier the division.

 4. We perform the division step-by-step, determining how many times 8 goes into 30, 300, and so on.

 This long division process will eventually yield the same result: 0.375.
-Combining this with the whole number 14 gives us 14.375.
+Think about it: combining this with the whole number 14 gives us 14.
+375.

 The Significance of Decimal Representation